Covid-19: No further deaths recorded in NI

 The department has said daily case numbers may change due to future data review, validation and update.

-According to a World Health Organisation (WHO) dashboard, there have been 262,744 confirmed cases in the Republic as of 4 June.
+According to a World Health Organisation (WHO) dashboard, there have been 264,498 confirmed cases in the Republic of Ireland as of 6 June.

 Source: Department of Health Ireland/World Health Organisation